siddharthparmar7/rn-image-upload-graphcool/README.md

 # React Native image upload to GraphCool (example)

-- This is a minimal example on how to upload an image to your GraphCool server.
+- This is a minimal example of how to upload an image from your React Native app to GraphCool server.

 ## Installation steps: